 - First of all — WordPress is about customization.
 I mean full and absolute customization.
 You create your own blog and you choose everything — from every single little detail of the design to fonts, from the colors to the tools and elements.
 Everything!
 Remember how we said everyone likes the design of Medium?
 Well, that’s only because they have to be as neutral as possible to be as likeable as possible.
 On WordPress, you can create and communicate whatever brand you like with your website design.

 - In WordPress, you don’t just blog.
-Yout literally manage the content.
+You literally manage the content.
 You don’t have to stick to the simple text blogging and adding some visuals.
 Instead, you can use cool tools and elements such as new WP themes, plugins, and widgets for engaging your readers.
 You’re free.

-- WordPress is a land of opportunities — you can jump to reconstructing your blog into something totally different — whether it’s an E-store website or something else that you have in mind.
+- WordPress is a land of opportunities.
+You can jump to reconstructing your blog into something totally different, whether it’s an E-store website or something else that you have in mind.
+Your WordPress site can always change with you.

-- Again — WordPress is control.
+- Again — WordPress means control.
 You get full control of your space, your topics, your design, your comments, your blog’s… well, everything.
 You create your kingdom, set your rules, build your own community and sustain it the way you want to.

 Now that we kind of discussed what WordPress and Medium are each about, and what the main benefits each offers are, it is important to put them side by side to actually compare and see who our ultimate winner is.